automationiberia/AAP-Postgres-HA/README.md

 ```

 > [!tip]
-> Replace the `xxx.xxx.xxx.xxx` IP address in the previous command for the IPs of the database servers.
+> Replace the IP addresses in the previous command for the IPs of the database servers.
 Add more lines if more replicas are to be configured.

 The `postgres` user must have permissions to run some commands using sudo and without any password, for the switchover operations to work as expected. **Run the following commands at all of the database servers**: